MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/concepts/agents.md

 ## Truncation strategy

 You can also specify a truncation strategy to control how your thread should be rendered into the model's context window.
-Using a truncation strategy of type `auto` will use OpenAI's default truncation strategy.
+Using a truncation strategy of type `auto` will use Azure OpenAI's default truncation strategy.
 Using a truncation strategy of type `last_messages` will allow you to specify the number of the most recent messages to include in the context window.

 ## See also
 * Learn more about [agents](../overview.md). <!--and [File Search](../how-to/tools/file-search.md)-->